computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

   pass
 {% endhighlight %}

+#### In your report:
+Experiment with a couple different lambdas and values of k, and discuss their effects.

 ## Part 3: Text Classification using LMs

 Language models can be applied to text classification.
 If we want to classify a text $$D$$ into a category $$c \in C={c_1, ..., c_N}$$.
 We can pick the category $$c$$ that has the largest posterior probability given the text.
 That is,